NorhanAwad848/SmartStock/README.md

 ## Description
 SmartStock is a Django-based web application developed as part of the application process for the Junior Python Developer role at Software House Solution.
 The application provides functionalities for managing stock items, processing sales, and generating PDF reports of sales.
 ## Features
-Add Items to Stock: Users can add new items to the inventory.
+Add Items to Stock: Users can add new items to the inventory.</br>
-Sell Items from Stock: Users can process sales by removing items from stock.
+Sell Items from Stock: Users can process sales by removing items from stock.</br>
-Manage Shopping Cart: View and manage items in a shopping cart.
+Manage Shopping Cart: View and manage items in a shopping cart.</br>
-Generate PDF Reports: Generate PDF reports of sales transactions.
+Generate PDF Reports: Generate PDF reports of sales transactions.</br>
   ## Prerequisites
 - Python 3.x
 - PostgreSQL
 - Git

-##Create virtual Environment
+## Create virtual Environment
 ```
 python -m venv venv
 ```
--Activate the virtual environment:
+## Activate the virtual environment:
 ```
 venv\Scripts\activate
 ```